 - National brands miss 86% of the feedback on social media channels

-Potbelly Sandwich Works has managed to build their marketing plan around local marketing.
-Potbelly offers local organizations and charities the ability to use their locations to host events, as well as a stage for local musicians.
+Potbelly Sandwich has built their marketing plan around local marketing.
+Potbelly provides local organizations and charities with the opportunity to use their locations to host events, in addition to local musicians who use the restaurants as a stage.
 The company also does an excellent job managing their social media profiles.

-As you can see from the Tweet below, Potbelly is responding on behalf of the company, but is representing the Burlington, MA location.
+As you can see from the tweet below, Potbelly is responding from their franchisor account, but is representing the Burlington, MA location.
 Tweets like this build loyalty.

 Potbelly recently retweeted a Thrilliest Chicago post that highlights their secret menu.
 Not only does it promote the Chicago locations, but also builds excitement around their secret menu.